strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 ### Step 2: Configuring the datasource
 We're going to declare the datasource connection to the Cloudant database through `datasources.json`.
 In this article, [Cloudant service on IBM Cloud](https://console.bluemix.net/catalog/services/cloudant-nosql-db) is used.
-Feel free to use other database with the [supported database connectors](http://loopback.io/doc/en/lb3/Database-connectors.html).
+Feel free to use another database from the [supported database connectors](http://loopback.io/doc/en/lb3/Database-connectors.html).
 Since LoopBack 4 is leveraging the juggler in LoopBack 3 through the legacy juggler bridge, defining the datasource is similar to what we do in LoopBack 3 for those who are familiar with the older versions of LoopBack.
 For details, see http://loopback.io/doc/en/lb3/Defining-data-sources.html.